openvehicles/react-native-vehicle-gauges/README.md

 A comprehensive suite of React Native components for displaying vehicle gauge clusters as seen in cars and motorcycles.
 Create stunning, customizable dashboard displays with authentic automotive styling.

+## DISCLAIMER

+This is a very early version of this package, only recently released and only very recently making its way into a late stage development application.
+Production ready code is a while away.
+If you are not ready for this to not work, or for the next version to change the API in ways that will break your code, then please don't use this library.

+That said, contributions are welcome - via the github repository.

+N.B.
+Any bugs are probably the Cursor AI's, not mine.

 ## Features

 - 🚗 **Authentic Design**: Components inspired by real vehicle dashboards